CHEWCHEWW/react-web-editor/README.md

 ```

 ## Hooks
+<p></p>
 Our library structured with "hooks" friendly.
-Each hook has only one feature.
-If you want to make custom component or just use only one feature, You can use hook.
+Use the hook when you need a single feature from hooks or when you want to make a custom component.
 <p></p>
-You can generate your editor page, or library using our library.
+With the React-Web-Editor you can generate editor pages and your own library.
 These need a more precise usage.
 So If you want to use our library's features simply, We recommend using block components.

 ### useDraggable